ralphlange/procServ/README.md

 You can look at the [Debian package](http://epics.nsls2.bnl.gov/debian/) or at the [upstream repository](https://github.com/epicsdeb/sysv-rc-softioc).

-### Using procServ on Windows
+### Using procServ on Cygwin/Windows

+In the `.bat` file to launch procServ you should add

+    set CYGWIN=nodosfilewarning
+to suppress warnings about using windows style paths.

-Under Windows, procServ compiles in a Cygwin environment.
-Configure with `--enable-access-from-anywhere` and run with `--allow` to allow remote access to the child console.
-The executable is available for download on SourceForge.
+If you plan to control procServ from a non-localhost address, you will need to run it with `--allow` to allow remote access to the child console.

 To run on a non-Cygwin Windows system, procServ only needs `Cygwin1.dll`, e.g. in the same directory as the executable.

-Caveats:

-- Use Windows path delimiters '`\`' specifying the child executable, to avoid permission bit warnings/errors.
+Using Windows style paths ('`\`' delimiter) in arguments to procServ is usually OK and suggested under `command.com`.
+If you have problems try replacing them with Cygwin syntax, i.e. "`/cygdrive/c/my/path`" rather than "`C:\my\path`".

-- Under `command.com`, the caret sign '`^`' has to be escaped using '`^^`'.
+Under `command.com`, the caret sign '`^`' has to be escaped using '`^^`'.

+If you wish to run a `.bat` file rather than an executable as child under procServ, you should use something along the lines of

+    %ComSpec% /c runIOC.bat st.cmd

+as arguments to procServ to launch your `.bat` file.

 ## Enjoy!